kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 before confirming all control-plane instances were upgraded to the version supporting those.

+If SchedulingConstraints are set on a PodGroup that is scheduled before the TopologyAwareWorkloadScheduling feature gate is enabled on kube-scheduler, the pods within that group might be scheduled across different topology domains.
+If the feature gate is subsequently enabled, existing pods belonging to this PodGroup will continue to run, but the scheduler may be unable to place any new pods within the same PodGroup due to the newly enforced topology constraints.

 For the topology-aware workload scheduling itself, this is purely kube-scheduler in-memory feature, so the skew doesn't matter (as there is always only a single kube-scheduler instance being a leader).